UKPLab/CARE/docs/source/for_developers/backend/rpcs/moodle.rst

 Rebuild the docker container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the ``main.py`` file is modified, the docker container needs to be rebuilt.
+If you modify ``main.py`` or any other Python file in the Moodle RPC module, the docker container needs to be rebuilt.
 This can be done by running the following command:

 1. Delete the moodle container in docker